The Eco Audit Tool helps to teach key concepts in eco design and aids project work to analyze the environmental impact of products.

 The Enhanced Eco Audit Tool

-For higher level teaching and research, the Enhanced Eco Audit Tool, which comes with the CES EduPack Eco Design Edition, adds consideration of the following process options:
+For higher level teaching and research, the Enhanced Eco Audit Tool, which comes with the CES EduPack Eco Design Edition, adds consideration of the following:

 It is also possible to calculate cost for the different life cycle phases, helping students to think about both environmental and economic factors.